-Vikram lander located, it hit lunar surface but didn't soft-land, admits ISRO
+Vikram lander located on lunar surface, must have been hard landing, admits ISRO

 New Delhi, Sep 08: The Chandrayaan-2's Vikram module has been located on the lunar surface and it must have been a hard-landing, ISRO Chairman K Sivan said on Sunday, in an admission that the planned soft-landing wasnt successful.